Haydabase/haydabase.github.io/_posts/2021-06-28-dotnet-library-design.markdown

 }
 {% endhighlight %}[_Source link_](https://github.com/Haydabase/BackgroundTaskr/blob/2661be4f74424955f85c5b96a1c6849a250a76bd/Haydabase.BackgroundTaskr/IBackgroundTaskrBuilder.cs){:target="_blank"}{: .right}

 All we really need here is a reference to the `IServiceCollection` so we can add more registrations to it.
-If we had a more complicated library where we could add more than one instance of something (e.g. `HttpClient`) we’d likely also have a `Name` property here to indicate the instance the builder is related to.
+If we had a more complicated library where we could add more than one instance of something (e.g. `HttpClient`) we’d likely also have a [`Name` property](https://github.com/aspnet/HttpClientFactory/blob/7c4f9479b4753a37c8b0669a883002e5e448cc94/src/Microsoft.Extensions.Http/DependencyInjection/IHttpClientBuilder.cs#L16){:target="_blank"} here to indicate the instance the builder is related to.
 Note that we also do not define any methods on this interface, instead all builder functionality will be provided through extension methods.
 Since adding a method to an interface would be a compile time break, using extension methods here allows us to add more functionality in future without a breaking change.

 So we define a few extension methods to allow registering middlewares as such: